Feeding Devices & Other Tools

 Are gun lights, lasers, optics, or compensators legal?

 Massachusetts law does not prohibit or restrict these accessories.
-Please note, though, that there are other parts that are restricted as a combination, depending on the firearm platform, which you can read about in our Assault Weapons Ban page.
+Please note, though, that there are other parts that are restricted as a combination, depending on the firearm platform, which you can read about in the "Assualt-style firearms" section of the "Restricted Firearms" page.

 Is body armor legal?